ekowcharles/k8s-environment-variables-demo/README.md

 Run `make` to create all the resoures required in this demo.

-Run `make check` to output show the following output:
+Run `make check` to show the following output:

 ```
 app: Pizza = Flour + Cheese + Tomato